 Cyanobacterial toxins include hepatotoxins and neurotoxins which are produced by those commonly found in surface water.
-The most widely studied hepatotoxins the cyclic heptapeptide microcystins, first isolated from the fresh water aeruginosa.^{7,8} About 70 different species M. microcystins were isolated from the planktonic cyanobacteria Anabaena, Microcystis, of Oscillatoria, Nostoc and Anabaenopsis.
-Another group of hepatotoxins called nodularins were obtained from the brackish water-dwelling cyanobacterium N. spumigena.
-And poisonings caused by them were reported since 1878.
-10 The fluorescein diacetate (FDA) antimicrobial assay relies on the cleavage of fluorescein diacetate by metabolically active bacteria to fluorescein, a yellowish green compound, which absorbs at the visible region.11 The assay is used to determine minimum inhibitory concentration (MIC) of antibiotics and toxins for Pseudomonas aeruginosa, Escherichia coli and Staphylococcus aureus and gives reproducible quantitative results.
-12 The brine shrimp lethality assay is a simple, rapid and inexpensive bioassay for determining general toxicity of samples.
-Usually, the eggs of Artemia salina
+The most widely studied hepatotoxins cyclic heptapeptide are the microcystins, first isolated from the fresh water aeruginosa.^{7,8} species M. About 70 different microcystins were isolated from the planktonic cyanobacteria Anabaena, Microcystis, of Oscillatoria, Nostoc and Anabaenopsis.9 Another group of hepatotoxins called nodularins were obtained from the brackish water-dwelling cyanobacterium N. spumigena.
+And poisonings caused by them were reported since 1878.10 The fluorescein diacetate (FDA) antimicrobial assay relies on the cleavage of fluorescein diacetate by metabolically active bacteria to fluorescein, a yellowish green compound, which absorbs at the visible region.11 The assay is used to determine minimum inhibitory concentration (MIC) of antibiotics and toxins for Pseudomonas aeruginosa, Escherichia coli and Staphylococcus aureus and gives reproducible quantitative results.12 The brine shrimp lethality assay is a simple, rapid and inexpensive bioassay for determining general toxicity of samples.
+Usually, the eggs of Artemia salina Leach is used in brine solution.13 Here, the isolation of an unusual metabolite named as nodularinol from Nodularia sp. and FDA antimicrobial and brine shrimp lethality assay to determine MIC and toxicity of cyanobacterial extractives are reported.